IhsanKhaliq/spatiotemporaldynamics/README.md

 ## Citation

-As these analysis notes are an integral part of the paper and have their own DOI, it is kindly request that you cite the full research compendium as follows:
+As these analysis notes are an integral part of the paper and have their own DOI, it is kindly requested that you cite the full research compendium as follows:
 > Ihsanul Khaliq.
 Spatiotemporaldynamics: A research compendium to accompany 'Spatiotemporal dynamics of Ascochyta blight in chickpea`.
 Available at https://zenodo.org/record/4563709